-The Turba philosophorum
+The Turba philosophorum,

 or assembly of the sagas; called also the book of truth in the art and the third Pythagorical synod.